arcus-azure/arcus.webapi/docs/preview/features/security/auth/shared-access-key.md

                     queryParameterName: null,
                     secretName: "shared-access-key-name"));

+            // Additional consumer-configurable options to change the behavior of the authentication filter. var options = new SharedAccessKeyAuthenticationOptions
+            {
                 // Adds shared access key authentication with emitting security events during the authentication of the request.
                 // (default: `false`)
+                EmitSecurityEvents = true
+            };

             options.Filters.Add(
                 new SharedAccessKeyAuthenticationFilter(
                     ...,
-                    emitSecurityEvents: true));
+                    options: options));
         }
     }
 }